Please read this entire page carefully before you apply!

 Programme specific documents (applies to all applicants):

 d) An updated CV including 2 references (one professional and one academic) with names and contact details.
 Please note that the LUMID programme does not have any preference in regards to CV templates.
+Mark the CV with the name of the programme.

 e) A Statement of Purpose not exceeding 350 words in total explaining the following